Lorenzo01/ServiceDeskAgent/README.md

 ## ⚠️ Disclaimer

 This project is not affiliated with, endorsed by, or employed by Macquarie University.
-The policy documents used in this system were taken from the Macquarie University Policy Portal for demonstration and decision-point simulation purposes only.
+The policy documents used in this system were taken from the Macquarie University Policy Portal for demonstration and decision-point simulation purposes only.If you have any questions please contact policies@mq.edu.au directly.